RblSb/KhaHotReload/README.md

 Done.
 For VSCode you also need to copy `.vscode/` launch option and tasks.

 ### Debug hot-reload server
-`server/` is separated VSCode project with personal build task.
+`Libraries/hotml` is separated VSCode project with personal build task for server side.
 `Parser.hx` has some static vars for detected types tracing.

 ### Usage for other frameworks / pure Haxe projects